tldr-pages/tldr/pages/linux/yay.md

 `yay -Sua`

-- Install a new package (includes AUR):
+- Install a new package from the repos and AUR:

 `yay -S {{package_name}}`

-- Remove a package and its dependencies (includes AUR packages):
+- Remove a package and its dependencies:

 `yay -Rs {{package_name}}`

-- Search the package database for a keyword (includes AUR):
+- Search the package database for a keyword from the repos and AUR:

 `yay -Ss {{keyword}}`

-- List all currently installed packages (includes AUR packages):
+- List all currently installed packages:

 `yay -Qs`